Succulent tender squid stuffed with chopped tomatoes, onions, garlic, pimientoes and squid heads, then grilled to perfection.

 To make sure that the squid remains tender and juicy, do not overcook them.

 Clean the squids.
 Holding the tentacles, pull out the head.
 Cut off the intestines and the eyes.
 Remove the backbone.
-Pull off the skin.
+Pull off the skin (see illustrated instructions).
 Wash the cavity under running water.
 Sprinkle inside and with salt and pepper.

-Finely chop trimmed squid heads, pimiento, onion and tomatoes.
+Finely chop trimmed squid heads, bell pepper, onion and tomatoes.
 Mix with garlic.
 Season with salt and pepper.

 Stuff each squid with the chopped vegetables mixture.
 Push the mixture inside the cavity with your finger.
 Secure the opening with a toothpick.